TedHusted/awake/awake.md

 “Do you know if anything had been bothering Brent?” asks Park.

 “We hadn’t talked recently.
 We keep in touch sporadically.
 The last time I saw him was probably the Pulse company picnic a few months ago.”
 Toby smiles.
-“Brent rocked the games of four square.”
+“Brent rocked the four square games.”

 “Did Brent have friends outside the office?
-Maybe a girlfriend?” asks Tate.
+Maybe a girlfriend?” asks Park.

 “He kept in touch with friends from college, from RIT, and they would take international vacations on most years.
 Japan ..
 Germany … Rio de Jiro … but Brent didn’t date much.
 He played his share of video games.
 That was his actual major in college, Game Design.
 But he was a college intern with the Pulse office in New York, and then stayed on. “

 “But no local circle of friends?”
-Tate asks.
+Park asks.

 “Pulse was everything to Brent,” Toby says.
 “He started as an intern, worked his way up.
-He was always excited about their projects — said it was like being on the cutting edge every day. — But I don’t understand what this has to do with the car malfunctioning.”
+He was always excited about the projects — said it was like being on the cutting edge every day. — But I don’t understand what this has to do with the car malfunctioning.”

 “We haven’t been able to determine what caused the car to malfunction,” injects Tate.
 “The Event Recorder was damaged, and so we don’t have the usual telemetry.
 The ERD tracks everything: Steering inputs, speed, system diagnostics — It’s like a black box for cars.
 Without it, or the phone, we’re working blind.”

-“The personal question help us rule out driver error,” Park says quietly.
+“The personal questions help us rule out driver error,” Park says quietly.

 “You think Brent drove into the guardrail himself?”